Types of Data Validation and Tools to Test Your Data

 Reason for Data Validation in Data Wrangling: An Ounce of Prevention is Worth a Pound of Cure

 Data validation is critical at every point of a data project’s life—from application development to file transfer to data wrangling—in order to ensure correctness.
 Without data validation from inception to iteration, crucial errors could translate into inaccurate forecasts, increased costs and lost revenue.

-In today’s high-traffic, big data world of quick decision-making, Trifacta was created to enable data validation techniques.
-Trifacta makes validation a breeze, so that users can get to the important work of analysis and decision making.
+In today’s high-traffic, big data world of quick decision-making, Designer Cloud was created to enable data validation techniques.
+Designer Cloud makes validation a breeze, so that users can get to the important work of analysis and decision making.
 Here’s how:

-Data Quality.
-Trifacta’s intelligence automatically classifies data quality issues.
-Trifacta uses an extensive inference process to automatically detect issues such as duplicates, markup within data, missing and mismatching values, and outliers.
+- Data Quality.
+Designer Cloud’s intelligence automatically classifies data quality issues.
+Designer Cloud uses an extensive inference process to automatically detect issues such as duplicates, markup within data, missing and mismatching values, and outliers.

-Multi-framework Enabled.
+- Multi-framework Enabled.
 All of Trifacta’s data validation work—standardization, cleansing, transformation, enrichment and matching/merging—are supported across all data processing frameworks.
-Trifacta even leverages semantic analytics for data quality, and white spaces can be instantly trimmed based on simple interactions within the application.
+Designer Cloud even leverages semantic analytics for data quality, and white spaces can be instantly trimmed based on simple interactions within the application.

 - Automation.
 Future at-scale validation scripts for data quality issues become automated and performed by default once Trifacta is familiar with your data.

 Designer Cloud has a number of tools that enable data validation techniques, so it’s no wonder many firms are turning to Trifacta to enable their data wrangling and validation processes.
 With Designer Cloud, companies are realizing that their decisions are only as good as their data.SIGN UP FOR DESIGNER CLOUD